dotnet/EntityFramework.Docs/entity-framework/core/querying/single-split-queries.md

 ORDER BY [b].[Id], [t].[Id]
 ```

-Note that in this query, `Comments` is a collection navigation of `Post`, unlike `Contributors` in the previous query, which was a collection navigation of `Blog`.
+In this query, `Comments` is a collection navigation of `Post`, unlike `Contributors` in the previous query, which was a collection navigation of `Blog`.
 In this case, a single row is returned for each comment that a blog has (through its posts), and a cross product does not occur.

 ### Data duplication